alibaba/hooks/docs/index.en-US.md

 ## ✨ Features

 - Easy to learn and use
-- Support SSR
+- Supports SSR
 - Special treatment for functions, avoid closure problems
-- Contains a wealth of advanced Hooks that are refined from the app
+- Contains a large number of advanced Hooks that are refined from business scenarios
-- Contains a wealth of basic Hooks
+- Contains a comprehensive collection of basic Hooks
 - Written in TypeScript with predictable static types

 ## 📦 Install